Billy Chemirmir: Biography

 Billy Kipkorir Chemirmir was born in Kabonyony village, a suburb of Eldama Ravine, as one of 29 children.
-His father, Joel Chemirmir, was a long-serving village chief and prosperous farmer, and his mother was the second of Joel's three wives.
-Chemirmir was raised in Solai and returned to his hometown as an adult to live with his maternal grandmother.
+His father, Joel Chemirmir, was a long-serving Lembus chief and prosperous farmer, and his mother was the second of Joel's three wives.
+Chemirmir was raised in Solai and returned to his hometown after finishing high school in Nakuru to live with his maternal grandmother.
 He was described as an introverted loner, but also remembered for his generosity to fellow villagers.
 Due to problems with alcoholism, his sisters arranged for him and two brothers to emigrate to the United States in 2003.
 He was trained as a caregiver at a senior living agency co-owned by his family in North Texas and received permanent residency status with a green card.

 Chemirmir cut ties with his family a few years after his immigration, claiming he wanted to freelance as an in-home caregiver, supplementing his income by working as a car salesman.
 In 2004, he married a woman in Denton County, but the couple divorced in October 2006, as his then-wife complained that Chemirmir left her and could not be found through his family or employers.